Covering The Gaps

 The cancellation will not be effective until a written acknowledgement from the Congress Office is received.
 In the case of over-payment or double payment, refund requests must be made in writing and sent to the Congress Office by e-mail.
 No refunds will be granted for unattended events or early termination of attendance, in case of cancellation of speakers or any other incidents during the conference, which are beyond the control of the conference organisers.

 No exceptions to the refund policy can be made, including health or family issues.
-By registering to Virtual Edition of the Bertinoro Course 2024, participants agree that neither the organising committee nor the congress office assume any liability whatsoever.
+By registering to this course, participants agree that neither the organising committee nor the congress office assume any liability whatsoever.

 Refunds will be made after the course.